martindurant/rfsspec/README.md

 # rfsspec
 Rust python FSs

-Implements s3 and HTTP backends for fsspec using Rust.
+Implements s3, gcs and HTTP backends for fsspec using Rust.

 Respects concurrency of many simultaneous requests as made by fsspec, but